 - John Lewis Fibre Broadband – 36MB (12-month)

 - John Lewis Fibre Extra – 66MB (12-month)

 So as you can see the packages what John Lewis have are all pretty basic, nothing too complicated which makes it easy to choose if you’re not a big broadband user.

-This provider is aimed that those who want a reliable service with exceptional customer service, if its speed your after then you should check out our other home broadband reviews.
+This provider is aimed at those who want a reliable service with exceptional customer service, if its speed you’re after then you should check out our other home broadband reviews.

 You will notice that all of their packages are only 12-month contracts, this is great as most providers are either 18 or 24-months, but beware they will put the price up after the contract ends.

-John Lewis have a widespread availability across the UK, this is because they run from BT’s infrastructure, giving them access to over 16 million homes throughout the UK.
+John Lewis has a widespread availability across the UK, this is because they run from BT’s infrastructure, giving them access to over 16 million homes throughout the UK.